PrefectHQ/prefect/docs/tutorials/task-dependencies.md

 # Task dependencies

-One of the core features of Prefect is the ability to control dependencies between tasks - this incldues tasks that exchange data and those that need to execute in a pre-specified order due to external side effects.
+One of the core features of Prefect is the ability to control dependencies between tasks - this includes tasks that exchange data and those that need to execute in a pre-specified order due to external side effects.

 ## A working example